1. Start with the outcome your client wants

 Share the story your client wants attendees to tell with everyone connected to your event, from those registering attendees to those responsible for things like lighting and sound, digital, catering, security, showcasing new products, and more.
 During preparation and set up days and weeks before the event, pose the following scenario to everyone on site: I’m an attendee, walk me through the experience.

-9. Aspire to have your attendees leave your event changed in some way.
+9. Have your attendees leave your event changed in some way.

 The American playwright Edward Albee used to say, “I don’t want people leaving the theater thinking about where they parked their car.”
 You want people to leave your event changed in some way…to think of their industry in a new way…to conduct some aspect of business in a better way…to be prepared for an uncertain future in a more equipped way…you don’t want them leaving thinking about their connecting flight.
 If you make your event matter in a way that moves people to take the action your client wants, you’re not only set up for success…you’re set up for great storytelling.